Ringing in the Ears

 - Auditory brain response

-- Hearing aid—sometimes relieves tinnitus and improves hearing in some people with hearing loss
+- Hearing aid—may ease tinnitus and improve hearing in some.

-- Tinnitus masker—a device that emits a low level of white noise to help cover up the internal sensations and block out external noises
+- Tinnitus masker—a device that makes a low level of white noise such as falling rain or ocean waves.
+It can help cover up sensations.

 Lifestyle and Self-care Measures